sergiodealencar/jenkins-postman-ci-demo/README.md

    1. Click on "+ New Item"
    2. Enter an item name
    3. Select "Pipeline" and click on the [OK] button
-   4. Past the following pipeline inside the Script window:
+   4. Paste the following pipeline inside the Script window:

    ```bash